A Decomposition Approach to Counterfactual Analysis in Game-Theoretic Models: Counterfactual Analysis Using Game-Theoretic Models

 The results do not rely on any further specification of the payoff function, or a parametric assumption for the distribution of $\varepsilon_i$.
-The term $\mathbf{E}[p_a(\tilde f(X)) 1\{\tilde f(X) \in \mathbb{S}_X \cap \tilde C\}]$ is identified using the data from the games before the policy.
+The conditional expectation $\mathbf{E}\left[\pi(a \mid f^*(X)) \mid f^*(X) \in C\right]$ is identified using the data from the pre-policy game.
 We provide a step-by-step empirical implementation of this result in Section \ref{sec:empirical} and the Online Appendix.

+For example, suppose that the researcher would like to obtain the predicted joint entry probability of the firms under a policy that changes $X$ into $f^*(X)$ such that $f^*(X)$ lies in the support of $X$.
+Then, Corollary \ref{example1_corollary} says that the counterfactual prediction is point-identified as

+where $P_X$ denotes the distribution of $X$.
+It is quite simple to obtain this prediction: we use the nonparametric regression of $1\{Y=(1,...,1)\}$ on $X$, and integrate the regression function after transforming the regressors by the map $f^*$.
+More importantly, this prediction is obtained without specifying further details of the game such as a functional form restrictions or the parametric specification of the payoff function or a parametric distribution of unobserved heterogeneity.